Pragmatic UX Design

 There is an integral step in the VFX pipeline called Look Dev.
 It involves exploring different visual and technical styles to preview before deciding on the desired final aesthetic.

 I have a similar approach in product design.
-I like seeing my products truly breathe and stretch their wings by going high-fidelity very early.
+Digital products truly breathe and stretch their wings in high fidelity, so I bring them there very early.

-This has proven to have a massively positive effect on the general vibe of both the development team and external stakeholders.
+This has proven to have a massively positive effect on the motivation of both the development team and external stakeholders.

 Image 07